fosslinux/live-bootstrap/parts.rst

 features, namely ``long long`` and ``float``.
 Each time, the libc is also recompiled.

-Note that now we begin to delve into the realm of old GNU software, using older versions compilable by tinycc.
-Prior to this point, all tools have been adapted significantly for the bootstrap; now, we will be using old tooling instead.

 untar
 =====

 ``tar`` is the most common archive format used by software source code, often compressed also.
-To avoid continuing using submodules we switch to software distribution using tar tarchives. ``untar.c`` is a single file implementation of tar format and is part of libarchive 3.4.
+To avoid continuing using submodules we switch to software distribution using tar archives. ``untar.c`` is a single file implementation of tar format and is part of libarchive 3.4.

+Note that now we begin to delve into the realm of old GNU software, using older versions compilable by tinycc.
+Prior to this point, all tools have been adapted significantly for the bootstrap; now, we will be using old tooling instead.

 gzip 1.2.4
 ==========